Home : Video : Camera Work : Shots

 Noddy Shot

-Usually refers to a shot of the interviewer listening and reacting to the subject, although noddies can be used in drama and other situations.
+Usually refers to a shot of the interviewer listening and reacting to the subject.

 point of view (POV)